kevinlin0530/docker/README.md

 # docker

-This is a Docker image for testing FastApi "app.py" a web application built with Python.
+This is a Docker image for testing FastApi,Selenium "app.py, selenium_test.py" a web application built with Python.

 ## Usage